-Or go Mediterranean and mix chopped chicken with olives, capers, pine nuts for crunch, and a bit of lemon juice in addition to that mayo, salt, and pepper.
+- Take your chicken salad to the Mediterranean and mix chopped chicken with olives, capers, pine nuts for crunch, and a bit of lemon juice.

-I commonly make chicken salad with grapes and apples.
+You can also make chicken salad with grapes or apples.
 There’s no need to peel them.
 Just chop the fruit into small pieces.

 Once the chicken salad has been combined, it shouldn’t be frozen.
 If you want to save this recipe for later, you can freeze the cooked chicken breast for several months.